Volume I – Holding Yourself Out To The Public

 For many years, “competitive market analysis” (CMA) and “letter of opinion” or “broker price opinion” (BPO) were terms of art used to describe the analysis and opinion used by real estate brokers when establishing a listing price.
 Competitive market analysis was intended to convey the idea that what was being analyzed was the housing market to determine a competitive listing price.
 Broker price opinion was used to distinguish the work of brokers from that of appraisers.

 Eventually, “competitive market analysis” and “letter opinion” (BPO) came to be defined in statute.
-According to ORS 696.010(7), “Competitive market analysis” means a method or process used by a real estate licensee in pursuing a listing agreement or in formulating an offer to acquire real estate in a transaction for the sale, lease, lease-option or exchange of real estate.
-The objective of a competitive market analysis is a recommended listing, selling or purchase price or a lease or rental consideration.
-Competitive market analysis may include but is not limited to an analysis of market conditions, public records, past transactions and current listings of real estate.”
-A “letter opinion,” as defined in ORS 696.294, is “a document that expresses a real estate licensee’s conclusion regarding a recommended listing, selling or purchase price or a rental or lease consideration of certain real estate and that results from the licensee’s competitive market analysis.”
+According to ORS 696.010(7), “Competitive market analysis means a method or process used by a real estate licensee in pursuing a listing agreement or in formulating an offer to acquire real estate in a transaction for the sale, lease, lease-option or exchange of real estate.
+The objective of competitive market analysis is a recommended listing, selling or purchase price or a lease or rental consideration.
+A competitive market analysis may be expressed as an opinion of the value of the real estate in a contemplated transaction.
+Competitive market analysis may include but is not limited to an analysis of market conditions, public records, past transactions and current listings of real estate.
+A “letter opinion,” as defined in ORS 696.294, is means a document that expresses a real estate licensee’s conclusion regarding a recommended listing, selling or purchase price or a rental or lease consideration of certain real estate and that results from the licensee’s competitive market analysis.

 Administrative rules have been used to flesh out these statutory definitions.
 All is thought necessary to distinguish a broker’s opinion on “price” from an appraiser’s opinion of “value.”
 As the real estate lending market heated up in the 1990’s, banks were able to successfully lobby Congress to loosen appraisal rules for residential lending.
 The federal rule change caused something of a legal dust-up between lenders and appraisers that untimely lead to an exception being carved out of the (brokers do price opinions and appraisers do value opinion) paradigm.
 This compromise and the traditional rules that distinguish BPO’s from appraisals are now found in a single administrative rule.